Deploying the Citrix Gateway plug-in from Active Directory

 Save the extracted file to a folder on the Windows server.

-After you extract the file, you use a group policy on Windows Server to distribute the file.
+After you extract the file, use a group policy on Windows Server to distribute the file.

 Note: When you use a group policy to publish the Citrix Gateway plug-in, Citrix recommends assigning the package to the user device.
-The MSI package is designed to be installed on a per-device basis.
+The MSI package is installed on a per-device basis.

 Before you can distribute the software, create a distribution point on a network share on a publishing server, such as Microsoft Internet Security and Acceleration (ISA) Server.